 Finding out that you have hydrocephalus as a young or middle-aged adult can be shocking and confusing.
 It can be challenging to make decisions about your care - especially when you’re still learning about hydrocephalus.
 Find information and resources that can help you take care of yourself or your loved one.

-A normal pressure hydrocephalus (NPH) diagnosis is complex and frustrating.
+A NPH diagnosis is complex and frustrating.
 For those living with NPH and their caregivers, staying informed about the condition is essential to managing care.
 The challenges of living with a chronic illness or caring for a chronically ill parent or spouse are stressful for all involved but acknowledging emotional responses to this chronic and potentially disabling condition can help all those involved.

 Your mind is probably filled with questions and concerns.
 Or, you are feeling so overwhelmed by the diagnosis you don’t know what questions to ask.
 There is no simple way to deal with the diagnosis, but there is help.
 We will take you through the next steps to better understand the condition and ongoing management.